-Credit transfer allows students to count relevant, successfully completed studies - achieved at TAFE colleges, accredited private providers, professional organisations or enterprises and universities - towards their current course or qualifications.
-Credit transfer works by students receiving credit for units they have previously completed and are exempt from retaking them, therefore reducing the study load.
+Credit transfer allows students to count relevant, successfully completed studies - achieved at TAFE colleges, accredited private providers, professional organisations

 In conjunction with a completed enrolment form, students must apply for RPL/CT.
 Students must demonstrate sufficient experience and successfully complete all of the assessment tasks and questions from the relevant units of competency and/or must provide certified copy of evidence that they have previously completed the relevant units.